crjaensch/AgenticPageIndex/README.md

-# PageIndex Agent
+# Agentic PageIndex

-An intelligent agent for extracting hierarchical structure from PDF documents using Large Language Models (LLMs) and the OpenAI Agent SDK.
+An intelligent agent for extracting the hierarchical structure from PDF documents using Large Language Models (LLMs) and the OpenAI Agent SDK.

 ## Project Background and Motivation

-This project is a complete re-architecture of the original `PageIndex` algorithm, which can be found at [VectifyAI/PageIndex](https://github.com/VectifyAI/PageIndex).
+This project is a complete rewrite of the original `PageIndex` algorithm, which can be found at [VectifyAI/PageIndex](https://github.com/VectifyAI/PageIndex).

-The original implementation, while effective, was a monolithic script that proved difficult to understand, maintain, and extend.
-This new version, `pageindex-agent`, was created to address these limitations by:
+The original implementation, while effective, is a monolithic script that proved difficult to understand, maintain, and extend.
+This new version, `Agentic PageIndex`, has been created to address these limitations by:

 -   **Adopting an Agent-Based Architecture**: Leveraging the OpenAI Agent SDK, the process is broken down into a pipeline of specialized, cooperative tools.
 This makes the system more modular, robust, and easier to debug.
 -   **Enhancing Core Logic**: The core document structure extraction logic has been refined and expanded with multiple strategies and fallbacks for greater accuracy and reliability across a wider range of PDF layouts.